arcavios/scooze/docs/setup.md

 !!!
 Example "Using scooze in your code"

     ``` python
-    from scooze.api import ScoozeApi
+    from scooze import Color, ScoozeApi
-    from scooze.catalogs import Color

     with ScoozeApi() as s:
         # get 10 arbitrary green cards